 Maybe hunting for trouble.
 She looks like a cartoon character with one ear up and one ear down at all times, unless they are pressed back against her head because she is leaning into my husband’s face with her eyes averted, so sweet to the Alpha.

 She is completely adored by both of my boys.
 I used to say she came on board as one for the girls’ team, but she really is one of them, fast and strong and energetic and wild.
 She loves to jump and chase or be chased.
 She is super- athletic; we watched the Westminster Agility Competition last year and I am convinced she could be a contender.
 So maybe she is a Feist, although that heritage is not required for her to be a champion.
 The Westminster Kennel club calls mixed-breeds “All-American” dogs.
-I think that celebration of imperfection is absolutely perfect.
+I think that celebratory moniker is absolutely perfect.

 She is smart and sassy.
 And hugely affectionate.
 She will curl herself into a little ball so she can snuggle right up against you, circling and circling and finally plopping down with a sigh, a soft and warm temporary appendage.